 What are these ugly things I speak of?
 I won't dwell upon the stares and glowers that female smokers face constantly, because there will always be people quick to inform me that there's nothing wrong with just looking, and implore me not to be so sensitive.
 So in the interest of not-being-so-sensitive, I'll bow my head and pass over, as befits a good Indian woman; ignoring, of course, the fact that there's a difference between a look and a stare, and that while judging a woman for smoking may not be illegal, it certainly is unsavory and symptomatic of a deeply rooted bias.

 So.
 Cigarette-wallahs often point-blank refuse to sell cigarettes to women, while continuing to serve the hordes of men milling around them.
 It's no secret, they tell you quite honestly, they will not sell cigarettes to ladies.
 Shopkeepers permit men to smoke outside their establishments, women are immediately shooed away, loudly and never politely.
 Women seen smoking are harangued, cursed, vilified, muttered and spat at (no, literally) by the general public.

 The sight of a woman smoking, as I've said, has a strange and profound effect on the average Indian mind.
 A cigarette seems to take on numerous additional layers of meaning when seen in a woman's hand.
 It is always so very problematic when a single object becomes a symbol of something other than it's primary or original purpose.
 This is particularly true when dealing with cigarettes.
 When a woman smokes, the cigarette suddenly becomes more than a way to satisfy a nicotine craving: it becomes a sign of her availability, sexual promiscuity, bad upbringing and absolute, woeful moral decay.

 Because, of course, only such women smoke.
-You know, the type of woman you fuck, never marry.
+You know, the type of women you fuck, never marry.